 How do you make a reading garden on your balcony?
 Quite simply, it needs to be comfy and relaxing.

-Take inspiration from Zen garden ideas: include grasses or a fountain to block out noise pollution.
+Take inspiration from Zen garden ideas: include tall grasses like pampas grass or a fountain to block out noise pollution.
 Both are similar to white noise, which can help cut out distractions when you’re trying to read.

 If you want the ultimate reading space, hang some string lights so you can enjoy it at night, too.